noklesta/SublimeQuickFileCreator/README.md

 ## Key bindings

-The plugin does not install any key bindings automatically.
-You can set up your own key bindings like this:
+The plugin now installs key bindings automatically.
+Alternatively You can set up your own key bindings like this by adding to user key bindings:

-    { "keys": ["super+ctrl+n"], "command": "quick_create_file" },
+    { "keys": ["super+ctrl+o"], "command": "quick_create_file" },
     { "keys": ["super+ctrl+d"], "command": "quick_create_directory" }

 If you are using Vintage mode and want to use sequences of non-modifier keys,